How to keep your food safe during that Memorial Day picnic

 Rinsing contaminated items, such as lettuce or mushrooms, can remove pesticide residue and some germs, but it won’t kill bacteria such as Salmonella, Listeria or E. coli.

 • Chill: Refrigerate perishable food within two hours if it’s out at room temperature.
-Refrigerate it within one hour if the food is out in temperatures above 90 degree, at a picnic, for example.
+Refrigerate it within one hour if the food is out in temperatures above 90 degrees, at a picnic for example.
 In addition, frozen foods should be thawed in the refrigerator, not at room temperature.

 • Stay informed: Finally, keep up with the latest food recalls.
 Here’s our consumer guide on ways to protect you and your family.